Unravel-Pranav/Deep-Learning/sonar_single_layer_perceptron.md

 This project focuses on binary classification using a neural network with a softmax layer on the Sonar dataset.
 The Sonar dataset classifies sonar signals bouncing off either rocks or metal cylinders.
 Each feature in the dataset represents sonar intensity in different frequency bands, enabling the model to distinguish patterns specific to each object type.
 We use TensorFlow to build, train, and evaluate the model.

+## Dataset can be downloaded from Datasets folder, named as  `sonar.csv`

 ## Dataset Overview

 - **Sonar Dataset**: Contains 208 samples with 60 features each.